-Battle for the end table: Echo Show 8 vs. Echo Show 5
+Battle for the end table: Amazon Echo Show 8 vs. Echo Show 5

 - Compact design to fit anywhere

-- Physical cover/off switch for microphones and camera
+- Physical cover/off switch for microphones

 Cons

-- Auto-brightness isn't well-tuned
+- Auto-brightness isn't well tuned

-- If all you want is an Echo with a clock, the Dot with Clock is 2/3 the price
+- If all you want is an Echo with a clock, the

-Amazon introduced the first Echo Show device in 2017, and followed up with a 2nd Gen product in 2018 that changed the design and made some improvements to the speakers.
-This design language was continued with the introduction of the Echo Show 5 in the spring of 2019, and following the success of that product it was continued with the Echo Show 8.
-Now that Amazon has given us a three bears family of smart screen sizes, let's see which is our pick to be "just right."
+Amazon introduced the first Echo Show device in 2017 and followed up with a second-generation product in 2018 that changed the design and made some improvements to the speakers.
+This design language continued with the introduction of the first Echo Show 5 in spring of 2019, and following the success of that product, it continued with the Echo Show 8.
+In late 2020, the company introduced the Echo Show 10 (3rd Gen), and in May 2021, it unveiled updates to the Echo Show 5 (2nd Gen) and Echo Show 8 (2nd Gen).
+Now that Amazon has given us a three-bears family of new smart screen sizes, let us take a look at the Echo Show 8 vs. 5 and see which middle child is our pick to be "just right."

-A lot of the features that the Echo Show 8 has were carried over from the Echo Show 5 so that the only significant differentiators are the screen and speaker sizes.
+These two devices share a lot of common features.
+The only significant differentiators are the screen and speaker sizes and camera resolution.
 Here is how they compare, stat for stat.

 |Size